Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/upgrade/index.md

 **This tutorial provides step-by-step instructions for creating, confirming, and submitting an order to upgrade a specific device and/or service plan.**

 Please note that the **existingDevice** block is required for all UPGRADE orders when the API source system is Premium Mobile (a.k.a., Command).
-It might not be required for other source systems.
+It might not be supported on other source systems (i.e, Rivermine).
 <br>

 ### Special Instructions for Upgrading a Plan Only  ###

-When upgrading to a new plan only (i.e., not ordering a new device with it), you still need to include the **shipTo** block because a new SIM card is often required and it will be shipped to the user.
+When upgrading to a new plan only (i.e., not ordering a new device with it), you may still need to include the **shipTo** block because a new SIM card is often required and it will be shipped to the user.
+Typically this is the case for users connected to the Premium Mobile source system but not for Rivermine.

 Also, please note that various carrier networks do not always use the same cellular transmission technologies (e.g., GSM, CDMA, etc.).
 When upgrading to a plan offered by a different carrier, your existing device may no longer be supported by the new plan.
 In such case, the ID for a new (compatible) device will also need to be included in the shopping cart.
 If a new device is required but not included in the order, an error will be returned.